During late 2013 while I was traveling out-of-town for work, my wife Nicole found our “forever house”.

 Help Our Kids Graduate Student Debt Free

-With the $1.5 Trillion in student debt right now, we would do our best to help them avoid that mess.
+With the $1.5 Trillion in student debt right now, we would do our best to help our kids graduate college without loans.

 Buy Our First Rental Property

 We would be able to save for our first rental property and begin generating some true passive income.
 As the passive income builds over time, we would be able to reach financial independence and design a lifestyle we love.

 Design a Part-Time Work Lifestyle